MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/accessible-apps-limitations.md

 * [Create a code component](../../developer/component-framework/overview.md) that sets WAI-ARIA [roles](https://www.w3.org/TR/wai-aria-1.1/#usage_intro) and [states](https://www.w3.org/TR/wai-aria-1.1/#introstates) as appropriate.

 ## Custom keyboard handling
 It is not possible to react to specific key presses.
 For example, you can't have custom behavior for arrow keys or the Escape key.
-Hence, it is not possible to compose list-like controls like radio buttons nor dismissable overlays from built-in controls.
+Hence, it is not possible to compose list-like controls like radio buttons from built-in controls.
+Nor can you create overlays that can be dismissed with the Escape key.

 Enter or Space key handling is supported with **[OnSelect](controls/properties-core.md)**.
 However, this property is also triggered by other input methods like mouse clicks.
 There is no way to distinguish the source of the event.